 The word “for” indicates further proof of verse 25— “Because the foolishness of God is wiser than men, and the weakness of God is stronger than men.”
 The Corinthians could “see” their calling by looking around at the Corinthian congregation.
 Evidently, there were some human greats among them, but not many.
 But the majority were ordinary people.

 The word “calling” is the focus of the entire section.
 Christianity is a divine act, not a human act.
 The New Testament never uses the Greek word for “calling” for human employment or vocation.
 It is always an act of calling by God’s initiative.

 1 Co 1:2, To the church of God which is at Corinth, to those who are sanctified in Christ Jesus, called to be saints, with all who in every place call on the name of Jesus Christ our Lord, both theirs and ours:

 If God chose us in His calling, there is no place for human pride.
-If God takes the initiative, and God makes the provision, there is no place for works.
+If God takes the initiative and makes the provision, there is no place for work.
 God does the work, and God does the calling.
 The “brethren” needed to take a close look at this.

 that not many wise according to the flesh,